Indian Customs Alcohol Allowance And Duty (2023 Guide)

 BeerBasic Customs Duty @ 100% + Social Welfare Surcharge 10%

-Example: Here is the simple calculation of duty rates applicable on wine priced at Rs 2000:
+To illustrate, let’s consider a simple calculation for a bottle of wine priced at Rs 2000:

 • Wine Price: Rs 2000